saladchalice/Power-Outages-Predicting-Severity-and-Evaluating-Causes/README.md

 In addition to switching away from LinearRegression(), I have altered the numerical features present in the baseline model.
 - I have first used the FunctionTransformer() to log transform `TOTAL.CUSTOMERS`, which I did in order to counter an extremely faint positive skew in the plot of `TOTAL.CUSTOMERS` and `OUTAGE.DURATION`.
 I believe this helped transform the data in a way that made it easier for the model to capture the relationship between the two variables.
-- I have also square root function transformed `PCT_LAND, because when I plotted `PCT_LAND` on `OUTAGE.DURATION`, there were faint hints of a parabolic function that made me want to linearize the column.
+- I have also square root function transformed `PCT_LAND`, because when I plotted `PCT_LAND` on `OUTAGE.DURATION`, there were faint hints of a parabolic function that made me want to linearize the column.
 I believe this new scaled feature was a positive addition to prediction because it helped linearize the data, making it easier for the model to capture the relationship between `PCT_LAND` and `OUTAGE.DURATION`.
 - The final transformation I made was to standard scale all quantitative variables, which I did to allow the model to converge faster and make it easier for the model to understand the importance of each feature in prediction.

 I then used GridSearchCV to determine the best parameters for my RandomForestRegressor.